Cancellation or suspension of Assistance for Isolated Children (AIC) 102-10030040

 - the applicant's review and appeal rights

-When the payment is suspended, additional appropriate actions are also required.
+When the payment is cancelled or suspended, additional appropriate actions may also be required.
 For example, issue a letter, code a manual review, record details of the decision on a DOC, etc. For further information, see the Process page.

 Unfavourable decisions